Go to main menu Go to search Go to main content Go to footer

 This may not be an issue as long as a fair idea of the content of this future policy instrument is available.

-Information on the content of the programme is indeed needed so that the partner can explain in the application form what kind of improvements are expected from this instrument and under which priorities.
+Information on the content of the programme is indeed needed so that the partner can explain in the application form what kind of improvements are expected for this instrument and under which priorities.

 Do all policy instruments need to be Investment for Jobs & Growth programme?